-- have the equipment checked by a match official before being allowed to re-enter; - · only re-enter with permission from one of the referees.
+- have the equipment checked by a match official before being allowed to re-enter; - only re-enter with permission from one of the referees.

 In such a case, a player who re-enters the pitch without permission must be cautioned and, if play is stopped to issue the caution, an indirect free kick is awarded.
-However, if there was interference, a direct free kick is awarded from the position of the interference (or a penalty kick, if the interference was in the penalty area).
+However, if there was interference, a direct free kick is awarded from the position of the interference (or a penalty kick if the interference was in the penalty area), and a foul is accumulated.